Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Results

-Direct inspection of Eq.\ \eqref{eq:GammaBegr} shows that the main contribution to the excitation of the CBP modes mainly depends on the terms involving the integrals $\mathcal{I}_{lm}$ and, specially, $\mathcal{J}_{lm}$ [see Eqs.\ \eqref{eq:Ilm} and \eqref{eq:Jlm}], which define the coupling of the CBP modes to the electron beam.
-It is instructive to focus on the latter term, and consider the central trajectory.
-For such a case, the term $\mathcal{J}_{lm}$ reduces to:
+Direct inspection of Eq.~\eqref{eq:GammaBegr_i} shows that the dominant contribution to the excitation of the CBP modes depends primarily on the terms involving the integrals $\mathcal{I}_{lm}$ and, in particular, $\mathcal{J}_{lm}$ [see Eqs.~\eqref{eq:Ilm} and \eqref{eq:Jlm}], which define the coupling of the CBP modes to the electron beam.
+It is instructive to focus on the latter term for the central trajectory.
+In this case, $\mathcal{J}_{lm}$ reduces to: